arjanjohan/scaffold-sui-docs/docs/quickstart/quickstart.md

 yarn deploy
 ```

 This command deploys the move modules to the network configured in the previous step.
 The modules are located in `packages/move/sources` and can be modified or replaced to suit your needs.
-The `yarn deploy` command uses `iota client publish` to publish the modules to the network.
+The `yarn deploy` command uses `sui client publish` to publish the modules to the network.
 After this is executes the script located in `scripts/load-modules.ts` to make the new modules available in the nextjs frontend.

 4. On a second terminal, start your NextJS app: